Fair Taxation in ASM Cobalt Supply Chains

 Charging artisanal supply chain actors’ exorbitant taxes or fees discourages them from participating in the legal supply chain.
 If the price for legal production and trade becomes too burdensome, it dissuades legality and therefore participation in any ongoing efforts to establish responsible supply chains.

-How will the Challenging Corruption project increase transparency?
+How will the project increase transparency?

-1. To make corruption more visible:
+1. To make illegal and informal payments more visible:

-Challenging Corruption leverages IMPACT’s Mapping Payments project which used a consultative, multi-stakeholder process to map all payments, fees, and taxes applicable to ASM cobalt supply chains and their legal basis, resulting in Payment Maps.
+The project leverages IMPACT’s Mapping Payments project which used a consultative, multi-stakeholder process to map all payments, fees, and taxes applicable to ASM cobalt supply chains and their legal basis, resulting in Payment Maps.
 These Payment Maps will be widely distributed, providing supply chain actors and ASM communities with a new tool to track informal and illegal payments.

 A comprehensive and robust data framework for the artisanal cobalt sector will be created to understand corruption at the individual and community levels.
 The creation of an Anti-Corruption Index for ASM Cobalt, and its compilation and analysis against other data streams such as traceability, fiscal payments, anti-corruption, and socioeconomic indicators will allow data to tell a story and highlight red flags in the community and supply chain.